Brighton, South Australia: History

 Brighton became the seat of a newly-formed municipality, the Corporate Town of Brighton, in 1858.

 The first Brighton Town Hall was built in 1869 and was just the fourth town hall built in the colony of South Australia.
 The architect and builder was George William Highet, who arrived in the colony in 1836 and served as a town clerk and inaugural councillor.
 He died in Brighton aged 80 years.
 The hall was constructed of stone from Ayliffe's quarry in the Adelaide Hills laid on concrete foundations.
 It was used as the civic centre of the City of Brighton from 1869 until 1936 when it was then leased by the RSL.
 The second town hall was opened in 1937, at 24 Jetty Road, and still fulfils a civic administration purpose, as one of two City of Holdfast Bay municipal offices.

 Australian geologist, Antarctic explorer, and academic Sir Douglas Mawson and his family, including his wife, community worker and writer Lady Paquita Mawson, and daughters Patricia (later a noted parasitologist) and Jessica, moved into their new home, "Jerbii" at 44 King Street, Brighton, in 1920.
 They had previously rented a home on the South Esplanade while it was being built, after returning from England after World War I. The Mawsons lived in Brighton until at least 1958, when Douglas died.
 Paquita Mawson was "a leading community figure" in Brighton, whose parents, Dutch-born metallurgist and businessman Guillaume Daniel Delprat and his wife Henrietta Marie Wilhelmine Sophia Delprat, also lived in the suburb.

 Paquita Mawson, among her many other activities, was instrumental in establishing Hopetoun School, which operated out of the parish hall at St Jude's Anglican Church.
 The Misses Fleming of Edwardstown opened Hopetoun School in 1922, and Patricia Mawson attended the school for her early education.
-The school moved to St Marys Church Hall in Mitcham in 1962, operating there until 1965.
+The school moved to St Mary's Church Hall in Mitcham in 1962, operating there until 1965.
 It may have been the longest-operating totally independent school in South Australia.